Respawwwn/game-pano-capture/README.md

 **Gamepad Settings:**
 - `stick_movement_amount`: How far to move the right stick (0.1-1.0)
-- Uses the right analog stick for camera movement
+- It Uses the right analog stick for camera movement

-#### Screenshot Tool Integration
+### Screenshot Tool Integration

 Popular screenshot tools and their typical keybinds:
 - **ShareX**: `ctrl+shift+4` (region capture)